ietf-wg-cellar/matroska-specification/order_guidelines.md

 If used, the first `SeekHead` Element SHOULD be the first non-`CRC-32` Child Element of the `Segment` Element.
 If a second `SeekHead` Element is used then the first `SeekHead` MUST reference the identity and position of the second `SeekHead`, the second `SeekHead` MUST only reference `Cluster` Elements and not any other Top-Level Element, and the second `SeekHead` MAY be stored in any order relative to the other Top-Level Elements.
 Whether one or two `SeekHead` Elements is used, the `SeekHead` Element(s) MUST reference the identify and position of all Top-Level Elements except for the first `SeekHead`.

-It is recommended that the first `SeekHead` Element be followed by some padding (a `Void` Element) to allow for the `SeekHead` Element to be expanded to cover new Top-Level Elements that may be added to the Matroska file, such as `Tags`, `Chapters` and `Attachments` Elements.
+It is RECOMMENDED that the first `SeekHead` Element be followed by some padding (a `Void` Element) to allow for the `SeekHead` Element to be expanded to cover new Top-Level Elements that could be added to the Matroska file, such as `Tags`, `Chapters` and `Attachments` Elements.

 ## Cues (index)

-The `Cues` Element is recommended to optimize seeking access in Matroska.
+The `Cues` Element is RECOMMENDED to optimize seeking access in Matroska.
 It is programmatically simpler to add the `Cues` Element after all of the `Cluster` Elements are written because this does not require a prediction of how much space to reserve before writing the `Cluster` Elements.
 On the other hand, storing the `Cues` Element before the `Clusters` can provide some seeking advantages.

 ## Info